erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/edl.md

 ### Buy credits
 > Contact one of the authorized vendors listed on the MrAuthTool homepage on Telegram to buy credits.
 >
-> You will need **PLACEHOLDER** credits to flash your device using this tool.
+> You will need **5** credits to flash your device using this tool.

 ### Flashing your device
 - Boot into EDL mode on your device.
+> [!Note]
-If your bootloader is unlocked, you can run ```fastboot oem edl``` while in fastboot mode.
-Otherwiae you need to open your device and short the testpoints.
+> If your bootloader is unlocked, you can run ```fastboot oem edl``` while in fastboot mode.
+Otherwise you need to open your device and short the testpoints.
 - Download the stock fastboot rom for your device and select it in MrAuthTool.
 - Press **flash**.
 - Wait until it finishes flashing, then reboot.